Lot sits vacant for 16 years in one of Auckland's wealthiest suburbs

 * $233k for an Epsom home: What's the catch?

-David Glen, chairperson of the Cornwall Park Leaseholders Association, said the land had been empty since 2006.
+Association chairperson David Glen said the land had been empty since 2006.

 No rent had been coming in to help with the cost of upkeep at Cornwall Park and the lot also cost the board to maintain.